Mescalero: Reservation

-Given that the Mescalero Tribal lands in the Lincoln National Forest are of ranked as one of the most beautiful scenic locations in the world, much of the tribal economy is in hospitality and tourism.
+Given that the Mescalero Tribal lands in the Lincoln National Forest are scenic, much of the tribal economy is in hospitality and tourism.
 The trades and ranching also contribute to their growing economy.
 With a growing technology sector their Native Innovation Centers and multi state University Consortiums will soon provide a robust research and development sector to their economy.

 The Mescalero Department of Resource Management and Land Development celebrated 60 years of success in 2022 on the 20th anniversary of their two premier tourist destination resorts.
-The Mescalero designed, developed and own the Inn of the Mountain Gods (IMG) Casino and Golf Resort within the Lincoln National Forest.
+The Mescalero designed, developed and own the Inn of the Mountain Gods (IMG) Casino and Golf Resort within the Lincoln National Forest, which sits on Lake Mescalero fed by Carrizo Creek.
 The Mescalero designed, developed, own and operate Ski Apache Resort in the Sierra Blanca Mountains.
-This is the southern most large ski resort in North America.
+This is the southernmost large ski resort in New Mexico.

 The Mescalero ownership and management of these facilities including all of the Alpine Sports including equestrian center and zip lines requires effective resource management.
 They reflect the entrepreneurial vision and resilience of the Mescalero Tribe.
 These resorts are premier destination tourism spots according to New Mexico, US, North American and global travel guides.
 Native American heritage combined with one-of-a kind resorts that features hand made cultural accessories to high tech operations.
 The mountains and foothills are forested with pines; resource and commercial development are managed carefully by the Mescalero Apache Tribal Council.
 The Mescalero Apache developed a cultural center near the tribal headquarters on U.S. Route 70 in the reservation's largest community of Mescalero.
 On display are tribal artifacts and important historical information.
 The tribe also operates another, larger museum on the western flank of the Sacramento Mountains in Dog Canyon, south of Alamogordo (T'iis ntsaadz-í 'úú'á).

 New museums and exhibits are being planned to fully capture the Mescalero Space Innovation integration capabilities through partnerships with the New Mexico Space Consortium, Spaceport America, NASA, other commercial space companies, the Intl Institute for Homeland Security Defense and US military partners (Air Force-AFRL and Space Force) the Mescalero Apache Space Innovation and Integration Centers.

 The ski area is situated adjacent to the massive peak of Sierra Blanca (Dziãgais'â-ní = "sacred mountain") a 12003 ft mountain.
 It is the southernmost alpine peak in the continental United States, and is part of the Sacramento Mountains.
 Using the EPA's Level III Ecoregion System, derived from Omernik, this mountain is included in the Arizona/New Mexico Mountains, which are south of the Southern Rocky Mountains of northern New Mexico.
 Sierra Blanca Peak, located on the reservation, is sacred ground for the Mescalero Apache Tribe.
 They do not allow access without a permit.